kittyygoo/Matchya/README.md

 ## Easy-to-get output
 ---
 ![Abstract](https://github.com/kittyygoo/Matchya/blob/main/examples/Screenshot%202025-12-16%20at%2022.34.57.png)
+See?
+All candidates were graded and sorted—for you to easily process the top ones.
 ---
 ![Detailed](https://github.com/kittyygoo/Matchya/blob/main/examples/Screenshot%202025-12-16%20at%2022.35.42.png)
+Just zoomed version for you to see what is going on.

 ## Why Matchya
 - ⏱️ **Time efficiency** — Instead of manual screening or blunt keyword filtering, delegate candidate selection to Matchya.
 Focus only on high-quality candidates that truly fit.